aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### What does the traffic flow look like for an application running in a workload account?

     The perimeter (ingress/egress) account typically contains two ALB's, one for production workloads and another for Dev/Test workloads.
-The Dev/Test ALB should be locked to to restrict access to on-premises users (using a security group) or have authentication enabled to prevent Dev/Test workloads from being exposed to the internet.
+The Dev/Test ALB should be locked to restrict access to on-premises users (using a security group) or have authentication enabled to prevent Dev/Test workloads from being exposed to the internet.
 Additionally, each workload account (Dev/Test/Prod) contains a local (back-end) ALB.

     AWS Web Application Firewall (WAF) should be enabled on both front-end and back-end ALB's.
 The Front-end WAF would contain rate limiting, scaling and generic rules.
 The back-end WAF would contain workload specific rules (i.e. SQL injection).
 As WAF is essentially a temporary fix for broken applications before a developer can fix the issue, these rules typically require the close involvement of the application team.
 Rules can be centrally managed across all WAF instances using AWS Firewall Manager from the Security account.